Skip to content

 \(q_i, q_j\) Partial atomic charges

-The Coulomb term uses the damped shifted force (DSF) method with a damping parameter of 0.25 Å⁻¹ and a cutoff of 8.0 Å. DSF provides accurate electrostatic energies without the expense of Ewald summation, making it efficient for amorphous systems.
+The Coulomb term is configurable.
+By default, amorphouspy uses the damped shifted force (DSF) method with a damping parameter of 0.25 Å⁻¹ and a Coulomb cutoff of 8.0 Å. DSF provides accurate electrostatic energies without the expense of Ewald summation, making it efficient for amorphous systems.

 Charges